top of page

 4. Strength, Fitness & Body Confidence

-As teens grow, their relationship with their bodies becomes more important than ever.
-Martial arts builds strength, coordination, and fitness — without the intimidating or image-based culture some gyms can have.
+Teens become stronger, fitter, and more coordinated without the pressure of gym culture.
+They begin to walk taller — both literally and mentally.
+As teens grow, their relationship with their bodies becomes crucial.
+Martial arts builds strength, coordination, and fitness without the intimidating or image-based culture present in some gyms.

 Training helps teens: